BabylonJS/Documentation/content/resources/Manual/ShaderIntro.md

 -   Virtual 3D Model is processed in the CPU by the BJS Engine Code to produce Shader GPU Code
 -   Shader GPU Code is processed by GPU to produce screen image.

-For example the BabylonJS Engine takes this code
+For example theBabylon.js Engine takes this code

 ```javascript
 var box = BABYLON.MeshBuilder.CreateBox("box", {}, scene);